brainycouchmike/SherwinWilliamsInterviewCodeTest/README.md

 * Your layout should be usable down to a 320px width.
 We are only providing a design for the desktop layout, so use your best judgment to produce a useful and logical small-screen layout.

 At the end of your allotted time, please ~~compress your working files and send them back to us at dowellmc@gmail.com~~ update your fork with your finished code and notify us.
 We'd prefer if you were able to host the site for us to view as well, but we understand that not everyone has web hosting available to them.

+NOTE: If you are unable to submit a pull request and must resort to sending an email attachment, please reply to the above noted email address and NOT to a sherwin.com email address -- the attachment and email will get blocked before they reach us.